War Related Illness and Injury Study Center

 CA WRIISC Integrative Health and Wellness Program

 Complementary and Integrative health (CIH) is a phrase used to describe health care practices that combine western medicine with complementary techniques not found in conventional medical treatments.
-These complementary treatments can include, but are not limited to, the use of herbs and vitamin supplements, meditation, relaxation techniques, yoga, tai chi, massage, Reiki, movement therapies, and acupuncture.
 They can be used to target specific health conditions or as one part of an overall wellness program.
 The CA WRIISC incorporates yoga and meditation practices into its clinical program and has developed an active research portfolio on yoga.

 What CIH options are offered at CA WRIISC?